FAQs

 Yes, ease of maintenance is one of the main selling points of quartz.
 Because the porosity of quartz is so low (typically around 0.05%), it is stain resistant.
 It is also a highly durable surface, so is resistant to scratches and damage.
 However it is possible to mark and damage quartz worktops if they are not cared for correctly, so we issue some simple care and maintenance guidelines for clients to follow after we have completed an installation.

-Do you seal the quartz worktops?
+Do you seal the quartz and mineral worktops?

 As a virtually non-porous material, polished quartz does not need to be sealed.